 Punctuality is important.
-Tardiness is a bad habit that not only lowers grades, but will also cause work problems in adult life.
+Tardiness is a bad habit that not only lowers grades but will also cause work problems in adult life.
 Students should develop the life-skill of arriving at school and being seated at their desks, ready for school to begin, by 8 a.m.
 Late arrivals interrupt worship or other class activities, thus wasting valuable time.
 Students must stop by the office and get a tardy slip before entering class.
 As such, the following procedure will be followed.
 After:

 - 1. Three (3) unexcused tardies - a.
 A note will be sent home requiring its return the following day with a parent signature. - 2.
 Three (3) more unexcused tardies (6+) - a.
 A note will be sent home requiring its return the following day with a parent signature. - b.
 The parent/guardian will be contacted by the principal. - 3.
-Three (3) additional unexcused tardies (9+) - A note will be sent home requiring its return the following day with a parent signature.
+Three (3) additional unexcused tardies (9+) - a.
+A note will be sent home requiring its return the following day with a parent signature. - b.

-- b.
 The parent/guardian will be contacted by the principal. - c.
-It may be necessary for the student to pay a \$25 re-registration fee, due within a week, in order for the student to continue class attendance. - 4.
-This process will repeat throughout the year and each subsequent fine will increase by \$25.
+Parent/guardian will pay a \$25 fee in order for the student to continue class attendance. - 4.
+Step 3 will repeat throughout the year and each subsequent fine will increase by \$25.